kmack3990/kmack3990.github.io/_posts/2023-1-11-time-series.md

 preview: true
 ---

-After 12 intense weeks of long nights and no weekends learning the in’s and out’s of data science at BrainStation, I submitted my capstone project on Wind Power Forecasting.
+After 12 intense weeks of long nights and no weekends learning the in’s and out’s of data science at [BrainStation](https://brainstation.io/course/online/remote-data-science-bootcamp), I submitted my capstone project on Wind Power Forecasting.
 I am calling this my initial report.
 As there is still quite a bit more that I want to do with this project.
-My preliminary findings can be found here, Github.
+My preliminary findings can be found here at my [Github](https://github.com/kmack3990).

 ### Picking my Project Topic and Time Series Modeling